halls7588/ERC20-Token-and-ICO-Contract/README.md

 # ERC20 Token and ICO Smart Contract
 This is a simple ERC20 token and Crowd sale/ICO Smart Contract written in Solidity.
-The Lavevel Token meets the ERC20 standard and is more secure than 90%+ of the ERC20 tokens out there today.
+The Lavevel Token meets the ERC20 standard.
 All of the code has been fully tested and executed in a live environment.
 This token is free to use as you see fit.
 I called it Lavevel just because its a fun word to say.
 Call it what ever you want.

 ### Prerequisites
 A good foundation of Solidity or JavaScript will be extremely helpful but not required.
 A good understanding of Ethereum transactions and EVM is required or ability to use Google and quickly look up and understand needed information should be about all you will need.